Easy garlic lemon chicken, classic flavours, and a perfectly cooked moist chicken breast in a delicious sauce all cooked on the stovetop.

-- Cook on a gentle simmer for another 10-13 minutes or until the chicken reaches and internal temperature of 73°C or 165°F.
+- Cook on a gentle simmer for another 10-13 minutes or until the chicken reaches an internal temperature of 73°C or 165°F.

-- Mash the garlic with the prongs of a fork and return to the pan.
+- Mash the garlic with the prongs of a fork and return them to the pan.

 - Have a taste of the sauce before serving and decide if you want to squeeze in the lemon juice from the cooked lemons.
-Alternatively serve a lemon half on the plate for diner to decide.
+Alternatively, serve a lemon half on the plate for diners to decide.

 Amount Per Serving: Calories: 580Total Fat: 23gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 13gCholesterol: 211mgSodium: 982mgCarbohydrates: 17gFiber: 2gSugar: 3gProtein: 75g